 There are a lot of different kinds of sources that you can use in your analysis.
 This guide will show you how to find and use these by type.

-Primary Sources are first-hand accounts.
+Primary Sources are the main pieces of evidence you will use to make your claim.
 The texts you are reading are a primary source; they are the most important primary source you're working with.
 Other examples are newspaper and magazine articles, diaries and letters, photographs, maps, and reviews written or created at the same time as your text.
-These sources can help you put your text into context.
+These sources can help you put your subject into context.

 Reference Sources give you a broad overview of a person, place, event, or idea.
 They provide commonly known facts.
 Reference sources are not cited in your paper, but can be very useful for grounding you in your subject and ensuring that you have solid background information.
 Literary biographies are a form of reference material, and give you lots of information about authors, with an emphasis on how their lives are related to their writing.

 Secondary Sources are also sometimes referred to as criticism.
 These are books and articles that scholars have written about a particular work of literature, movement, or author.
 Criticism can help you get a sense of the themes that other scholars read in a particular text.
 They may help inform your own understanding of a text, either because they reinforce your interpretation, or differ from it.
 Criticism is usually published in books or as articles in scholarly journals.

 Primary sources are the evidence that we use to support our claims.
 They aren't the articles that other scholars and researchers have written, but original source material that we can use to better understand our topic.
 Primary sources in literary research include the text or texts that you're analyzing, but might also include additional material like letters written by the author, photographs, reviews written when the text was published, newspapers articles.
 Many different kinds of things can be used as primary sources, depending on your subject.